usermacn/Eagle-Components/README.md

 # Eagle-Components
-This repository contains libraries for Autodesk Eagle.
+This repository contains a few additional PCB prototyping libraries for Autodesk Eagle.